 (Take note: the website design theme about which I wrote here in January, 2022 was replaced in August of that year.
 Not only was the design company socially askew, the aesthetics weren’t really all that.
-I like this new design much better and it’s creator is a totally fine individual.)!!
+I like this new design much better and its creator is a fine and free individual.)!!

 As Brave Sis Project moves into its third year (!!), I determined it was time to update and refresh our website.
 I began looking around for inspiration, wary that I might blow the entire balance of our bank account if I wanted to hire a designer.

 Website design is one of the most marked-up of all the creative offerings, and with a Shopify site, you’re starting from a decent architectural baseline: I could do this on my own.
 It’s largely a matter of changing the “skin” (bookmark that note), updating some photos, resizing a few elements.
 A more crisp design template would also give me the chance to streamline the content and cut more directly to the chase of Brave Sis’s journey so far and our proposition to the world.

 UNAPOLOGETIC, AUTHENTIC WELLNESS AND SISTERHOOD FOR YOU, FOR US.

 Brave Sis Project is a social & wellness brand building an inclusive sisterhood—for BIPOC women wishing to better know & celebrate ourselves and each other & for white women seeking to move beyond performative allyship

 I had the week between the holidays off, and having dispatched all the pre-orders of the 2022 Journey-Journal, I felt fortified.
 I spent a few hours looking at different website designs on a graphic design brokerage site.
 I found several that I thought would convey the next phase of Brave Sis and one was particularly attractive to me.
 I liked the fonts, the cleanness and sort of elegant simplicity; I even felt the clean design would help direct me towards a different way of using photography and images on the site.